EpeR1/canvas-on-debian/wiki/Canvas-LMS.md

     root@server:/var/canvas$  cp config/dynamic_settings.yml.example config/dynamic_settings.yml
     root@server:/var/canvas$  nano config/dynamic_settings.yml

+On Rich Content Editor settings, you can find more information [here](https://github.com/EpeR1/canvas-on-debian/wiki/Canvas-LMS-Rich-Content-Editor).

 ### Database configuration

 Now we need to set up your database configuration to point to your Postgres server and your production databases.
 Open the file *config/database.yml*, and find the **production** environment section.
 You can open this file with an editor like this: